giswqs/whitebox-frontends/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Donate](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffee-yellowgreen.svg)](https://www.buymeacoffee.com/giswqs)

-**WhiteboxTools** is an advanced geospatial data analysis platform developed by Prof. John Lindsay ([webpage](https://jblindsay.github.io/ghrg/index.html); [jblindsay](https://github.com/jblindsay)) at the University of Guelph's [Geomorphometry and Hydrogeomatics Research Group](https://jblindsay.github.io/ghrg/index.html).
+**WhiteboxTools** is an advanced geospatial data analysis platform developed by Prof. [John Lindsay](https://github.com/jblindsay) at the University of Guelph's [Geomorphometry and Hydrogeomatics Research Group](https://jblindsay.github.io/ghrg/index.html).
 The **[WhiteboxTools](https://github.com/jblindsay/whitebox-tools)** library currently contains **412** tools, which are each grouped based on their main function into one of the following categories: Data Tools, GIS Analysis, Hydrological Analysis, Image Analysis, LiDAR Analysis, Mathematical and Statistical Analysis, Stream Network Analysis, and Terrain Analysis.
 For a listing of available tools, complete with documentation and usage details, please see the [WhiteboxTools User Manual](https://jblindsay.github.io/wbt_book/available_tools/index.html).

 **WhiteboxTools** can be accessed either from a [command prompt](#cmd) (i.e. terminal) or through one of the following front-ends: